kapouer/express-dom-pdf/README.md

 - iccdir: dir path for the icc profiles
 - presets: map of presets
 - plugins: load these dom plugins before pdf plugin
+- policies: the csp that overwrites express-dom load policies

 Presets accept these options: